-- 2. In the plot window, click the Grid | Data command.
-The Open Data dialog is displayed. - 3.
-In the Open Data dialog, click the TutorWS.dat Samples file.
-You can select the file in the file list section or in the Open worksheets section of the dialog by clicking once on the file name.
+- 3. In the Open Data dialog, click the TutorWS.dat Samples file in the Open worksheets section of the dialog by clicking once on the file name.
 The name appears in the File name box below the list of data files. - 4.
-Click Open.
-Alternatively, double-click on the data file name. - 5.
-The Grid Data dialog is displayed.
-The Grid Data dialog allows you to control the gridding parameters and preferences.
+Click Open. - 5.
+The Grid Data dialog is displayed, allowing you to control the gridding parameters and preferences.
 Take a moment to look over the various options in the dialog.
-Do not make any changes at this time, as the default parameters create an acceptable grid file. - The Data Columns section is used to specify the columns containing the X, Y, and Z values in the data file.

-- The Filter Data button is used to filter your data set. - The View Data button is used to see a worksheet preview of your data. - The Statistics button is used to open a statistics report for your data. - The Grid Report option is used to create a report with statistical information about the grid file created. - The Gridding Method option is used to specify the interpolation gridding
+Do not make any changes at this time, as the default parameters create an acceptable grid file. - The Data Columns section is used to specify the columns containing the X, Y, and Z values in the data file. - The Filter Data button is used to filter your data set. - The View Data button is used to see a worksheet preview of your data. - The Statistics button is used to open a statistics report for your data. - The Grid Report option is used to create a report with statistical information about the grid file created. - The Gridding Method option is used to specify the interpolation gridding method. - The Advanced Options button is used to specify advanced settings for the selected Gridding Method.